Consumer rights

 If you can show the faulty digital content has caused damage to your device or other digital content you're also entitled to compensation for the damage caused, or to get the damaged item repaired.

-This might apply if, for example, a downloaded music track caused your MP3 player to play up, or an updated app deleted movie files from your mobile.
+This might apply if, for example, a downloaded music track caused your device to play up, or an updated app deleted movie files from your mobile.
 Any repairs needs to be done in a reasonable time and compensation paid within 14 days.

 3. It doesn't cover free content, unless you paid for something else to get it